 Neither Alternative 1 nor Alternative 2, nor Alternative 3 would have significant adverse impact on biological resources; therefore, no mitigation is required.
 Tree clearing activities will be avoided from April 1 through October 15, as recommended by the USFWS in their comment letter on the Draft EA.
-See Appendix L, Responses to Comments on the Draft EA for the comment received from the USFWS.
+See Appendix L, Responses to Comments for the comment received from the USFWS.